Nobody84/docker-samba/README.md

 This docker image did not change the way samba is used in the original image.
 It just adds the WSDD python script from https://github.com/christgau/wsdd and runs it in addition to samba.

-# Configure WSSD and/or SAMBA
+# Configure WSDD and/or SAMBA

-## WSSD
+## WSDD
-To set the options for WSSD you have to use the environment variable `WSSD_PARAMETER`.
+To set the options for WSSD you have to use the environment variable `WSDD_PARAMETER`.
 For more information about the available option, please have a look at the original repository https://github.com/christgau/wsdd#options.

 ```
 docker run -it \